 Denmark has a long tradition of supporting public authorities and policy-making with research and specialist knowledge.
 This strategic research was previously provided by government research institutions, but in 2007, large parts of government research were integrated into the universities.

-Research-based public sector consultancy includes both the research-based consultancy itself and the research that the consultancy is based on.
+Research-based public sector consultancy includes both the science-based advice itself and the research that the consultancy is based on.
 As a general rule, all core activities at a university are research-based, and to provide qualified public authority consultancy services, the university must have scientific competence in the area and be able to meet the authorities' expectations regarding relevance, form and timeliness.
-In other words, research establishes the necessary foundation for highly qualified public sector consultancy.
+In other words, research establishes the necessary foundation for highly qualified science-based advice.

-All public research and public sector consultancy, etc. must be freely accessible and universities have both a right and an obligation to publish the results.
-Freedom of expression and freedom of research are basic principles for researchers, and these are safeguarded by the universities, including in connection with the performance of research-based public sector consultancy.
+All public research and science-based advice, etc. must be freely accessible, and universities have both a right and an obligation to publish the results.
+Freedom of expression and freedom of research are basic principles for researchers, and these are safeguarded by the universities, including in connection with the performance of science-based advice.

-There must be clear segregation between research-related assessment and advice and the subsequent policy-making process and management of the administrative task, which is the responsibility of politicians, government agencies and institutions.
-Mutual recognition of each other’s reality is required to ensure that this "arm's length principle" does not stand in the way of a well-functioning collaboration on public sector consultancy.
+There must be clear segregation between research-related assessment and advice and the subsequent policy-making process and management of the administrative task, the latter being the responsibility of politicians, government agencies and institutions.
+Mutual recognition of each other’s reality is required to ensure that this "arm's length principle" does not stand in the way of a well-functioning collaboration on science-baed advice.

 Tasks also include long-term or more permanent routine advisory services, including monitoring, data and analysis tasks, determination of fertilizer standards, environmental status assessments, risk assessments, analysis and development tasks, participation in committees, expert groups and international work, etc.